thingful/device-hub/readme.md

 Run
 ---

-Start the device-hub
+Start the device-hub server

 ```
-./device-hub-linux-amd64
+./device-hub-linux-amd64 server
 ```

-Configure with the cli
+Configure with the client

 To import a folder of configuration files